hoylen/woomera/README.md

 request handlers are invoked).

 In the above example, the default pipeline was used.
-The default pipeline is created if the _Server.fromAnnotations` constructor is used with no parameters.
+The default pipeline is created if the _serverFromAnnotations` constructor is used with no parameters.
 The annotations define rules for the default pipeline, if no _pipeline_ parameter is passed to the _Handles_ constructor.